jasonjac2/OneMoreWiki/Snippets-Commands.md

 ## Code Box (F6)
 Inserts a code box with heading and area for your code.
 Use the Paste Rich Text command to paste syntax-highlighted code directly from Visual Studio<sup>1</sup>.
-Text colors are based on the page background color.
+By default, text colors are based on the page background color.

+To wrap text already on the page, select the text before clicking this command or pressing F6.
+The selected code will be wrapped inside a new code box.
+If the background color is dark and the page background is light then the shading of the code box is set accordingly; similar if the background color is light and the page background is dark.

 > ![Code Box](images/CodeBox.jpg)